polevaultweb/instagrate-to-wordpress/readme.txt

 No, not at the moment.
 The plugin only allows one Instagram account at a time.
 The [Pro version](https://intagrate.io/?utm_source=wordpress.org&utm_medium=free%20plugin%20listing&utm_campaign=intagrate-lite) allows you to connect multiple accounts.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/instagrate-to-wordpress)

 == Installation ==

 This plugin requires the cURL PHP extension to be installed.